anderson-tsai/Facebook-Messenger-Analyzer/README.md

 ## Installing

 Download files, and download Facebook messenger history.
 Place folder titled "messages" into same directory as python files.
 Open "settings.ini" and change the variable names accordingly.
-Simply run gui.py for the interface, Run analyzer.py to analyze messages or run chatbot.py to create chatbot in terminal.
+Simply run gui.py for the interface, or run analyzer.py to analyze messages or run chatbot.py to create a chatbot in terminal.

 ### Prerequisites